 Note: No animal can be kept completely in isolation unless it is sick or injured (see Standard 8.3.3).
 If a male breeding animal has to be kept away from other animals of the same species, it must have a compatible companion of another species.

 4.3 Breeding and Lambing

 4.3.1 A competent person must be available at birthing time to assist if problems are anticipated at delivery.

-- 4.3.2 Not allocated. - 4.3.3 Ewes must not lamb before the age of 13 months.
+4.3.3 Ewes must not lamb before the age of 12 months.